-The most common way that people become U.S. citizens is by being born in the United States.
-However, a few people who were born outside the United States are also considered U.S. citizens by virtue of one or both of their parents being U.S. citizens (either native-born or naturalized).
+Although the most common way that people become U.S. citizens is by being born in the United States, a few people who were born outside the United States are also considered U.S. citizens by virtue of one or both of their parents being U.S. citizens (either native-born or naturalized).
 In technical terms, the person has either "acquired" or "derived" U.S. citizenship.